litestar-org/litestar/docs/usage/6-dependency-injection.md

 The pre-requisites for dependency injection are these:

 1. dependencies must be callables (sync or async).
-2. dependencies can receive kwargs and a `self` arg but not other args.
+2. dependencies can receive kwargs and a `self` arg but not positional args.
 3. the kwarg name and the dependency key must be identical.
 4. the dependency must be declared using the `Provide` class.
 5. the dependency must be in the _scope_ of the handler function.